Welcome back to The Attraction Doctor

 Given that, nice people would do well to inconvenience their lovers once in a while.
 They would benefit from being scarce.
 They would look a little more valuable if they didn't drop everything to be at their lover's beck-and-call.
 If they were a little harder to get, their lovers would find them more enticing.

 For more see:

-Again, your ex (or their entire gender) is not crazy.
+Again, your ex is not crazy.
 But, their psychological dynamics do cause them to process things differently than a nice person might hope.
-As a result of a few mental shortcuts getting crossed, winners look like losers and losers look like winners.
+As a result of a few mental shortcuts, winners look like losers and losers look like winners.

 So, learn from the jerks and divas—but don't emulate them completely.
 Simply get your partners to invest in you back, as you invest in them.
-Further, only reward them when they deserve it and ignore them when they don't.
+Further, only reward them when they deserve it.
 Also, make them accommodate you too and don't let your life revolve around them.
 This will show them that you are a valuable and attractive person with some self-respect.
-Then, you can still be a decent person and find love...without being so nice others walk all over you.
+Then, you can still be a decent person and find love... without being so nice that others walk all over you.

 Previous Articles from The Attraction Doctor